Basics

 B. Selecting Instructional Materials and Resources:

 Choose appropriate instructional materials and resources that align with the identified vocabulary needs and proficiency levels.
-Consider a variety of resources such as textbooks, online materials, authentic texts, audiovisual resources, and interactive activities.
+Consider a variety of resources such as textbooks, worksheets, online materials, conversation prompts, authentic texts, vocabulary lists, audiovisual resources, and interactive activities.
 Ensure that the selected materials provide opportunities for vocabulary expansion, meaningful language use, and skill development.

 C. Integrating Vocabulary-Building Activities and Strategies: